drnay/pytivo/README.md

 - use subprocess.run instead of Popen where it makes sense.
 - consistently return a ffmpeg options in lists not strings in transcode.py
 - enhance web UI (not even sure what that means yet)
-- Add something like kmttg's naming for saving togo files

 [cheetah makefile tip]: <https://pythonhosted.org/Cheetah/users_guide/tipsAndTricks.html#makefiles>
 [cheetah compile]: <https://pythonhosted.org/Cheetah/recipes/precompiled.html>